Please register or login to continue

 'He is correct, sir.
 I have seen this Skadegamooch in person!'
 I stated.

-'Are you telling me that an unnatural witch that drinks human blood is the culprit to this massacre?'
+'Are you telling me that an unnatural witch that drinks human blood is the culprit of this massacre?'

 'I can't believe you!'

 'I know it sounds strange, but it is the truth.
-Whatever this bloody thing is called attacked us with no warning given'.
+Whatever this bloody thing is called, it attacked us without warning'.

-I did not envy the position the sergeant was in, or did I desire to be discredited in my account of the events that had befallen upon the men that perished.
-I had no other recourse than to make him believe that there was at least an attacker, and the possibility of some unknown creature or beast was still possible behind the murders.
+I did not envy the position the sergeant was in, nor did I desire to be discredited in my account of the events that had befallen the men who perished.
+I had no other recourse than to make him believe that there was at least an attacker, and that the possibility of some unknown creature or beast was still behind the murders.

-He had no other recourse but to proceed ahead with his orders.
-He was not a facile man to convince or was he a firm believer in the preternatural, yet he had to discover the veracity of the horrifying fate that transpired in Bangor.
-No one was present in the town; for no American could be located.
-It had seemed that they had either met the same fate of our cadent men, or they had mysteriously disappeared into the enveloping mist of the forest.
+He had no other choice but to proceed with his orders.
+He was not a facile man to convince, nor was he a firm believer in the preternatural, yet he had to discover the veracity of the horrifying fate that transpired in Bangor.
+No one was present in the town; no American could be located.
+It seemed they had either met the same fate as our cadent men, or they had mysteriously disappeared into the enveloping mist of the forest.

-Whatever was the case, it would have to wait for the nonce, until the Skadegamooch was destroyed.
-Every inch of the town was meticulously searched, but no sign of the attacker.
-The morbid irony was that we would not have to search far, for the attacker would find us, and it would not be a welcomed invitation.
+Whatever the case, it would have to wait for the nonce, until the Skadegamooch was destroyed.
+Every inch of the town was meticulously searched, but no sign of the attacker was found.
+The morbid irony was that we would not have to search far, for the attacker would find us, and it would not be a welcome invitation.

-At around ten o'clock during that night, the Skadegamooch would claim her next victims, and quench her diabolical thirst with a ravenous bite unmatched.
-A thick patch of fog had encompassed the environs, as a pack of howling wolves were heard obstreperously in the distance, accompanying the stealthy footprints of the nocturnal demon.
+At around ten o'clock that night, the Skadegamooch would claim her next victims and quench her diabolical thirst with a ravenous bite unmatched.
+A thick patch of fog had encompassed the environs, as a pack of howling wolves was heard obstreperously in the distance, accompanying the stealthy footprints of the nocturnal demon.

-The branches of the cedar trees had swayed back and forth with the ominous birr, as the twigs from below had crackled, as if someone was unannouncedly treading upon them.
-The temperature had abruptly dropped considerably, and I sensed her cold breath coming from the direction of the forest nearby.
-The Wabanaki had perceived this also, with his keen sentience.
-Sergeant Powers had noticed our odd behaviour and queried.
+The branches of the cedar trees swayed back and forth with the ominous birr, and the twigs below crackled, as if someone was treading upon them unannounced.
+The temperature abruptly dropped considerably, and I sensed her cold breath coming from the direction of the nearby forest.
+The Wanabaki perceived this also, with his keen sentience.
+Sergeant Powers noticed our odd behaviour and queried:

-'What are you two thinking that I want to know?'
+'What are you two thinking?
+I want to know'.

-'We better make a fire.
-She is coming', said the Wabanaki.
+'We'd better make a fire.
+She is coming', said the Wanabaki.

 'Who in bloody hell are you talking about?'

-Unfortunately, the sergeant did not heed the Wabanaki's stern admonition.
-He simply discarded his words, and he would deeply regret that fatal decision to not light a fire as was suggested to him.
-He had ordered the men to advance boldly towards the forest to investigate promptly, but the fog was too thick for the men to see clearly what was advancing.
+Unfortunately, the sergeant did not heed the Wanabaki's stern admonition.
+He simply discarded his words, and he would deeply regret that fatal decision to not light a fire as was suggested.
+He ordered the men to advance boldly towards the forest to investigate, but the fog was too thick for the men to see clearly what was advancing.

-Thus, the inevitable had transpired.
-Once the men had raught the forest, a swift burst of a powerful force had grasped them through the fog, with a deadly aftermath.
+Thus, the inevitable transpired.
+Once the men reached the forest, a swift burst of a powerful force grasped them through the fog, with a deadly aftermath.
 It was the Skadegamooch.
-She had violently attacked the men killing them all, sucking their life within a span of minutes.
+She violently attacked the men, killing them all and sucking their life within minutes.
 It was a vivid slaughter.
-The audible screams of the men were heard so hauntingly, followed by a strepent screech I had heard before.
+The audible screams of the men were haunting, followed by a strepent screech I had heard before.
 I was aware of her capability and sinister craving, but Sergeant Powers was not.

-All that he had intuited was the fact that his men were being murdered.
-The culprit was the unnameable that he could never fathom, nor defeat with mortal ingenuity.
+All he knew was that his men were being murdered.
+The culprit was the unnameable, something he could never fathom, nor defeat with mortal ingenuity.

-'You cannot kill the Skadegamooch, with a bullet or a thousand bullets Sergeant Bowers!'
-The Wabanaki had declared.
+'You cannot kill the Skadegamooch with a bullet or a thousand bullets, Sergeant Powers!' the Wanabaki declared.

-He had lit a fire, whilst the men were being murdered.
-'Fire, is the only thing that will destroy her!'
+He lit a fire, whilst the men were being murdered.
+'Fire is the only thing that will destroy her!'

-In the end after the mist of clouds had dissipated and the Skadegamooch disappeared, we were then reduced to three individuals, Sergeant Powers, the Wabanaki and I. None of us the survivors could have predicted that we would lose a whole regiment in one night.
+In the end, after the mist of clouds had dissipated and the Skadegamooch disappeared, we were then reduced to three individuals: Sergeant Powers, the Wanabaki, and me.
+None of us, the survivors, could have predicted that we would lose a whole regiment in one night.

-I was not even certain that the others or I would be spared of her wrath, not meeting the same terrible fate of our fallen men.
+I was not even certain that the others or I would be spared her wrath, not meeting the same terrible fate as our fallen men.
 The thought in my mind was to destroy the Skadegamooch, but Sergeant Powers wanted to capture her.
-Neither the Wabanaki nor I thought it was prudent to attempt, such a daring plan of provocation.
+Neither the Wanabaki nor I thought it was prudent to attempt such a daring plan of provocation.

-'Pardon me Sergeant Powers, how do you expect to capture the Skadegamooch?'
-I had asked.
+'Pardon me, Sergeant Powers, how do you expect to capture the Skadegamooch?'
+I asked.

 ‘This time we shall be the hunters and that thing the prey, private’.